jacobboykin/dotfiles/README.md

 # dotfiles

-Personal dotfiles and software for macOS, managed with Ansible.
+Personal dotfiles and software for macOS and arch, managed with Ansible.

 - `./ensure-all` - Install everything (software + dotfiles)
 - `./ensure-software` - Install only software packages